AlexandrosAlexiou/kotlin.nvim/README.md

 - [x] Navigate to package folders from package declarations (opens the folder view with [oil.nvim][11] using LSP "go to definition")
 - [x] Automatic per-project workspace isolation to prevent LSP conflicts and improve performance
   - Use `KotlinCleanWorkspace` command to clear cached indices for the current project
+- [x] Per-project LSP disabling via marker file
+  - Create a `.disable-kotlin-lsp` file in the project root to prevent the Kotlin LSP from being registered

 > [!note]
 > Workspace isolation with the `--system-path` parameter requires kotlin-lsp **v0.253.10629** or later.